Khanhsz/marketing/README.md

 * Optional web search powered by the DuckDuckGo API.

 ## Running
-Install the requirements and launch the app.
-The command must be run with `streamlit` so that page configuration works correctly:
+Install the requirements and launch the app **using Streamlit**.
+Running the file directly with `python` will raise an error.
+Execute the command from the repository root so the sample dataset can be found:
 ```bash
 pip install streamlit pandas requests
 streamlit run marketlens_app.py